kbaley/xword-downloader/README.md

 This entire setup requires 3 zaps in Zapier and an account with Mailparser.
 The free Mailparser account allows 30 emails per month which is more than enough for Matt Gaffney (typically 4 or 5 plus an occasional informational email that slips through the filter).

+## Wall Street Journal Crossword Contest

+This is a bit of a hack.
+The puzzles don't seem to have deterministic URLs; there is always some sort of random string of characters involved, possibly to protect against the likes of me.

+The WSJDownloader utility uses [Selenium WebDriver](https://www.selenium.dev/) to essentially scrape the WSJ website and download the necessary puzzles.
+It's not the prettiest solution and automated UI testing still seems to require the occasional `Thread.Sleep` but we'll see how it goes.

+The utility relies on Firefox because that's what the first sample code I saw used and I already had it installed anyway.
+I've included a compiled version of the code in the WSJDownloadUtil folder but the code is available as well.
+Make sure the Firefox driver (i.e. `geckodriver`) is in your path somewhere.
+A compiled version is also in the WSJDownload folder if you want to just copy it to the required bin folder, which is what I did when I was hacking this together.

 ## The eventual workflow

 - Run the bash script to get the most recent crosswords